 Ownership History

-Built in 1916 as the SS Laura for De Poorter Joseph Holland of Rotterdam.
+as the SS Laura for De Poorter Joseph Holland of Rotterdam.
 1919, changed ownership and name to SS Mont Cervin (Van der Eb & Dresselhuys Scheepvaart, Rotterdam.
 1921, changed ownership and name to SS Graaf Hendrick (Scheepvaart Mij "Oranje Nassau" NV, Rotterdam.
 1922, changed ownership and name to SS Nieuwapelle (Union Maritime Belge Deuxieme Auxiliare, Antwerp.
 1929, change of ownership and name to SS Aruba (Goole & Hull Steam Towing Co Ltd, Hull, (remained in ownership until her time of loss).

 Circumstances of loss

-Whilst en-route from Blyth to Coweswith a carg of 1750 tons of coal, the convoy came under attack from the S Boat 2nd Flotilla on the 19th November 1941, this resulting in the Aruba being torpedoed and sent to the bottom by S-105, (S-105 survived the war and was surrendered to the Allies).
+Whilst en-route from Blyth to Coweswith a cargo of 1750 tons of coal, the convoy came under attack from the S Boat 2nd Flotilla on the 19th November 1941, this resulting in the Aruba being torpedoed and sent to the bottom by S-105, (S-105 survived the war and was surrendered to the Allies).
 During the attack on the Aruba, one life was lost, this being a DEMS gunner who went missing.
 The gunner is presumed to have been blown overboard from the explosion when S-105's torpedo hit.
 Additional vessels lost during the attack on convoy Fs-50 were the SS Waldinge and the tanker SS War Mehtar.

 Click on links below